Tsumikiri/mkicns/README.md

 A simple command line tool for creating Mac OS X icns files from standard images.

+COMPATIBILITY:
+	Works on any Mac with the following commandline tools: sips, iconutil

 USAGE:
 	mkicns [-h] <source> <target>
 		-h	prints a usage help message